 “In superorganisms, small elements of limited abilities that interact with their environment, and to which other similar elements belong, lead through these micro-actions to micro-patterns, forming the basis for the ‘artificial intelligence’ of machines, to which the special case of ‘swarm intelligence’ belongs.”

 That’s as good as I get for a book review.
 The end.
 I read The Buzz About Bees while walking downtown to work and walking back home over a period of a few weeks, not reading it every day, but most days.
+(Reading while walking is a meditative thing for me.
+I love it.)
 Reading while walking kills any possibility of taking notes for the purposes of writing any kind of a review.
 So… I’ll skim through it one more time and see what jumps out at me:

 • The population of a honey bee colony is about 50,000 in the summer and 20,000 in the winter.
 (Page 13.)
 When scientific books refer to a honey bee colony, do they mean a feral colony or one in an artificial hive?
 They never say.
 (Or do they?)